UdacityMobileWebScholarship/guess-quote/CONTRIBUTING.md

 `git commit -m "Comment about the commit"`

 4. Rebase frequently to incorporate upstream changes:
-`git fetch origin develop`
-`git rebase origin/develop`

-- or -
-`git checkout develop`
-`git pull`
-`git checkout initials/new-feature-branch-name`
-`git rebase develop`

-5. Optional: Perform an interactive rebase (squash) your commits before pushing the branch:
-`git fetch origin develop`
+`git fetch upstream`
-`git rebase -i origin/develop`
+`git rebase upstream/develop`

-6. Once you have reviewed your changes, and verified formatting and intention, push your changes upstream to origin:
+5. Once you have reviewed your changes, and verified formatting and intention, you can push the changes to your fork:
 `git push -u origin initials/new-feature-branch-name`

+You are now ready to create a Pull Request.
+Once you're pull request is successfully accepted make sure to delete the branch on your local filesystem `$>git branch -d new-feature-branch-name`

 ## Reporting Bugs
 This section guides you on how to submit an effective bug report for Guess The Quote.
 Following these guidelines will help maintainers and the community understand your report :pencil: and reproduce the behavior :computer: :computer:.
 When you create a bug report, please include as many details as possible.